Ireti Kingibe: Career

-Kingibe started her Career as a Quality Control Engineer with Bradley Precast Concrete Inc. from 1978 to 1979.
-She then moved on to work with the Minnesota Department of Transportation Design unit, where she also worked as an engineer from 1979 and 1991.
+Kingibe started her career as a quality control engineer with Bradley Precast Concrete Inc. from 1978 to 1979.
+She then moved on to work with the Minnesota Department of Transportation Design unit, where she also worked as an engineer from 1979 to 1991.
 She returned to Nigeria for her one-year mandatory service year between 1981 and 1982.
-She was posted to work as a project Supervisor with the Nigerian Air Force base in Ikeja, Lagos.
+She was posted to work as a project supervisor with the Nigerian Air Force base in Ikeja, Lagos.

-In 1982 she got to work with the New Nigeria Construction Company, Kaduna as a planning engineer.
+In 1982 she got to work with the New Nigeria Construction Company, Kaduna, as a planning engineer.
 In 1985, she left New Nigeria Construction Company to work as a consultant for Belsam Limited.

-Ireti then became the regional engineer for Lodigiani Nigeria Limited Lagos between 1990 and 1994.
+Kingibe then became the regional engineer for Lodigiani Nigeria Limited Lagos between 1990 and 1994.

-She currently works as a senior Partner with Kelnic Associates, Abuja.
+She currently works as a senior partner with Kelnic Associates, Abuja.

 Politics

-Kingibe's political career began in 1990 with her appointment as Adviser to the National Chairman of the defunct Social Democratic Party (SDP).
+Kingibe's political career began in 1990 with her appointment as adviser to the national chairman of the defunct Social Democratic Party (SDP).